-If Electronic Submission has been approved for your unit, please submit your work via the learning system for this unit, which you can access via links in the my.monash portal.
+Electronic Submission is required for this unit.
+Please submit your work via the MOODLE site for this unit, which you can access via links in the my.monash portal.
+Standard assignment cover sheet has to be signed and submitted with each written assignment to confirm the proper acknowledgement of the resources used in the text.